PurviSaini/TeamHub/README.md

 In harmony, we break down rooms, <br>
 Login, share, and create with glee, <br>
 Join hands as one, united and free! <br>
-A platform where developers can create a team while participating in a hakathon, here they can experience the ease of sharing common resources to the team and divide the work amongst themselves while tracking their progress.
+A platform where developers can create a team while participating in a hackathon, here they can experience the ease of sharing common resources to the team and divide the work amongst themselves while tracking their progress.
 ## Inspiration:
 The inspiration for TeamHub came from my personal desire to revolutionize collaboration and team management.
 I noticed the challenges faced by individuals and teams while trying to coordinate tasks, share files, and work together efficiently.
 My aim was to create a seamless platform that fosters collaboration, boosts productivity, and enhances the overall teamwork experience.
 It is from my personal experiences that I felt the need for such a platform.